ENCCS/hpda-python/content/parallel-computing.rst

   - Parallel threads do separate work and communicate via the same memory and write to shared variables.
   - Multiple threads in a single Python program cannot execute at the same time (see GIL below)
   - Running multiple threads is *only effective for I/O-bound tasks*
+  - By calling external libraries in other languages (e.g. C) it's possible to lift the GIL

 - **Distributed memory parallelism (multiprocessing):** Different processes manage their own memory segments and share data by communicating (passing messages) as needed.